Investment

 Rationale for developing treatment for Crohn’s Disease

 The principle of the treatment is to supply RNX-041 locally to the inflamed areas of the intestinal mucosa from the intestinal lumen.
-The rationale is that this route of administration produces a favourable local effect of Reponex main API which acts to restore the disrupted mucosal barrier without provoking an augmented systemic inflammatory response (with an unfavourable activation of the destructive eosinophils and basophils).
-Similarly, the high local concentrations of the preferred Reponex antibiotics, which comprise a broad-spectrum antibiotics and an antibiotic against the B. fragilis-group, attenuate the pathogenic influences from the intestinal flora, especially from the Enterobacteriaceae and B. fragilis group of organisms that are suspected of maintaining the inflammatory condition.
-Reponex preferred antibiotic is considered to be a particularly suitable antibiotic for the aerobic bacteria, since it is active against many of the multidrug-resistant bacteria that occur in Crohn’s disease.
+The rationale is that this route of administration optimises a favourable local effect of RNX-041 which acts to restore the disrupted mucosal barrier without provoking an augmented systemic inflammatory response (with an unfavourable activation of unwanted immune cells such as eosinophils and basophils).
+Similarly, high local concentrations of broad-spectrum antibiotics attenuate the pathogenic influences from the intestinal flora, especially from the Enterobacteriaceae and B. fragilis group of organisms that are suspected of exacerbating Crohn’s disease.

 • Prevalence of Crohn’s disease: 2.75 million worldwide (1.75 million in EU+US)